torvalds/linux/Documentation/filesystems/ext4/allocators.rst

 ..
 SPDX-License-Identifier: GPL-2.0

-Block and Inode Allocation Policy
+Block and Ianalde Allocation Policy
 ---------------------------------

 ext4 recognizes (better than ext3, anyway) that data locality is generally a desirably quality of a filesystem.
 On a spinning disk, keeping related blocks near each other reduces the amount of movement that the head actuator and disk must perform to access a data block, thus speeding up disk IO.
-On an SSD there of course are no moving parts, but locality can increase the size of each transfer request while reducing the total number of requests.
+On an SSD there of course are anal moving parts, but locality can increase the size of each transfer request while reducing the total number of requests.
 This locality may also have the effect of concentrating writes on a single erase block, which can speed